K3ysTr0K3R/Webanator/README.md

 # Webanator

-A webcam scraper that will scrape webcams from any country you choose to scrape from.
-Pick an option and watch the magick happen ;)
+Introducing an ingenious webcam scraper that harnesses its sophisticated algorithms to extract webcams from your chosen country effortlessly.